zammad/zammad-user-documentation/extras/knowledge-base.rst

       destination URL changes).

    Image
       Include an image from your computer in the answer.
-Unless attached images, it gets embedded in the answer itself.
+Unlike file attachments, these images are embedded directly in the answer.

    Video
       Include a video to embed in the answer.
 By default, you can embed videos from Vimeo and YouTube.
 Depending on your Zammad settings, MediaCMS and PeerTube instances can be enabled by your admin as well.
-Find a hint about the supported video services in the video dialog below the URL field.
+A list of supported video services is displayed in the video dialog below the URL field.

    Linked Tickets